docflowGM/foundryvtt-swse/docs/Rules.md

 Condition Track
 Condition track stored as system.condition.track.
 Standard states: Normal → -1 → -2 → -5 → -10 → Unconscious.
+**Important**: Condition penalties do NOT apply to defenses (Fort/Ref/Will) unless the character is Helpless.
-Effects applied automatically to attack rolls and skill checks.
+Condition penalties DO apply to attack rolls and skill checks.
-UI: condition indicator on character sheet.
+UI: condition indicator on character sheet with expanded dropdown for clarity.
 ⚔️ Combat Rules
 Attacks
 Attack roll formula: